LearnWeb3DAO/What-is-Gas/README.md

 ### Example

-Going back to the earlier example, if Alice had to pay Bob 1 ETH, the gas cost is 21,000 Gwei.
+Going back to the earlier example, if Alice had to pay Bob 1 ETH, the gas cost (in units) is 21,000.
 Suppose the base fees is 100 Gwei, and Alice decides to include a tip of 10 Gwei.

-`total gas fees = 21,000 * (100 + 10) = 2,310,000 Gwei = 0.00231 ETH`
+`total gas fees = 21,000 * (100 Gwei + 10 Gwei) = 2,310,000 Gwei = 0.00231 ETH`

 ### Variable Block Sizes
 Prior to the London Upgrade, the block gas limit was constant for all blocks.
 Each block had a maximum capacity of 15M gas.
 In times of high demand, this resulted in bad user experience, as blocks were operating at full capacity, and users had to wait for the demand to reduce to get included in a block.

 The upgrade introduced variable size blocks to Ethereum.
-Each block now has a *target* gas limit of 15M gas, but the size can increase or decrease along with network demand, up until a maximum of 30M gas.
+Each block now has a **target** gas limit of **15M gas**, but the size can increase or decrease along with network demand, up until a maximum of **30M gas**.

 On average, the network achieves equilibrium around 15M gas by modifying the block size and base fees.

-If the block gas is greater than the 15M target, the base fees for the next block is increased.
-Similarly, if the block gas is smaller than the 15M target, the base fees for the next block is decreased.
-The amount by which the base fees gets adjusted is dependent on how far the block gas was from the 15M target.
+**If the block gas is greater than the 15M target, the base fees for the next block is increased.
+Similarly, if the block gas is smaller than the 15M target, the base fees for the next block is decreased.** The amount by which the base fees gets adjusted is dependent on how far the block gas was from the 15M target.

 Take some time to read the last couple of paragraphs and fully grasp them - it is pretty fascinating stuff, but can be a little tricky to wrap your head around.